Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/LUDICOLO-squeamishossifrage.md

 $$n \equiv  g^{a_1 + a_2}  \text{ (mod } M \text{)}$$

 As such, testing whether or not the discrete log `Zmod(M)(n).log(g)` exists is a good way to test if the paramaters are suitable.

+All the n's are 1024 bits, so M is some primorial 0 < M < 2**512.
+For now let's just set M as primorial(44) which is 257 bits, <br>
+(it's probably bigger but meh we're just going to test the discrete log for possible g's and then we'll come back to M).